 Or better yet, tell your grocer to get off their lazy bum and order you some! *wink*

 Oh, and see that beautiful 3 1/2 qt Le Creuset Chef’s Pan pictured there??

 I’m giving one away January 26th!!
 MARK YOUR CALENDARS Y’ALL!

 It’s a southern tradition to make black-eyed peas, cabbage, and ham on New Year’s Day for good luck.
-My entire family, and my husband’s family has been sick over the holidays, so plans changed a little, and I’ve been making NYD food ever since!
+My entire family has been sick over the holidays, so plans changed a little, and I’ve been making NYD food ever since!

 They contain this stuff I just started liking – BACON!

 BAAACOOONNNN!!!!!
 I love the stuff.
 Just found out!

 I hated it until about 3 months ago.